- Teotihuacan Pyramids tour and family dinner from Mexico City

 What You Can Expect

 Follow your guide to the impressive Moon Pyramid to learn the history and meaning behind this prime example of ancient Latin American architecture.
 Take a walk through the Calzada de los Muertos (Pass of the Dead) to reach the Pyramid of the Sun, the area's tallest and most spectacular monument, rising 206 feet (63 meters).
-As most of the crowds will have left for the day, you can enjoy the tranquility of this amazing site as you climb the pyramid at sunset.
-Once you reach the top, you'll understand why the Aztecs called this 'the place where men become gods.'
+You can enjoy the tranquility of this amazing site as you climb the pyramid and, once you reach the top, you'll understand why the Aztecs called this 'the place where men become gods.'

 In the evening, experience how locals travel around when you jump on public transportation with your guide back to Mexico City!
 Observe everyday life in Mexico City at the often busy and crowded stations.